Tsater

 Tsater (Ծաթեր) is a village in the Lori Province of Armenia.

+Historical heritage sites

-There is a small S. Astvatsatsin church on the southern edge of the village with a bell tower which was used as an electrical substation in Soviet times.
-About 3/4 kilometer north of the village, abutting the cliff is a small Chgnavor chapel of the 11-12th century.
+There is a small St. Astvatsatsin Church on the southern edge of the village with a bell tower which was used as an electrical substation in Soviet times.
+About 750 m north of the village, abutting the cliff is a small Chgnavor chapel of the 11-12th century.